pace-neutrons/Horace/documentation/smg/15_documentation.md

 ### Automatic procedure (recommended)
 The documentation will be deployed automatically on a nightly build to the `unstable` page of the GitHub pages (`https://pace-neutrons.github.io/Horace/unstable`).
-On release, documentation will be deployed to the folder corresponding to the version number of the relase and redirected to by the `stable` page of the GitHub pages.
+On release, documentation will be deployed to the folder corresponding to the version number of the release and the `stable` page will be updated to redirect to the most recent (chronological) version of the documentation.

 ### Manual procedure
-This should be used only in dire circumstances i.e. if forcing an update to old documentation or Jenkins failure, and not as the main method.
+This should be used only in dire circumstances e.g. if forcing an update to old documentation or Jenkins failure, and not as the main method.

 The raw docs are stored on the `gh-pages` branch of the main Horace repository.